How much is..? What if..? Your Questions Answered

 Not where we are managing the property.
 We will arrange repairs for the Landlord.
 Use of a non-approved contractor may invalidate the insurances of the Landlord or Freeholder.
 We cannot guarantee payment where a non-approved contractor is instructed without prior consent.
 Where the property is managed directly by the Landlord we would advise you to discuss any repair with him prior to instructing a contractor and to obtain confirmation in writing that the Landlord will settle the bill.

-Where we are looking after the property, we arrange the first inspection one month after the commencement of the tenancy and thereafter every three months.
+Where we are looking after the property, every three months.
 On longer term tenanies we may, where requested by the Landlord, reduce the inspection rate to one every six months.
-To ensure reasonable standards of health and safety are being maintained and to allow us to fulfil our contractual obligations with the Landlord, you are legally required to allow access when requested.
+To ensure reasonable standards of health and safety are being maintained and to allow us to fulfil our contractual obligations with the Landlord, you are required to allow access when requested.

 Changes to the Tenancy